Nuovalo/website/index.md

 feature_row_service:
  - image_path: /assets/images/nuovalo-modern-tontine-service-retirement-industry.png
    title: "We help financial institutions unlock the underserved retirement market"
-   excerpt: "> Training, Research, Consulting, Design, and Implementation with the world's foremost tontine practitioners and academics.
+   excerpt: "> Training, Research, Consulting, Design, and Implementation with the world's foremost experts on longevity risk sharing
+             and mortality-pooled investments.

           Our services extend from training to cutting edge research, product design, and actuarial modeling.